commercelayer/demo-store/DEPLOY.md

     <img width="640" alt="Repository secrets" src="https://user-images.githubusercontent.com/1681269/185638408-f5c68563-1197-436c-a2b0-9aaf0dfbc16a.png">

 2. Now you should be able to run the workflow.
-This will build your Demo Store statically and deploy the artifact to a `gh-pages` branch.
+This will build your Demo Store statically and deploy the artifact to GitHub Pages.

    ![Run workflow](https://user-images.githubusercontent.com/1681269/185639837-5b81186b-f5e7-43cd-bf7a-1c00f3b71b58.png)

-3. If you want to release your website to GitHub Pages, just [configure a publishing source](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site#publishing-from-a-branch) to publish from that branch.

 > :information_source: Feel free to update the workflow according to your needs.
 You can trigger the deploy with every `git push` or change the "Deploy" step (e.g. by publishing the artifact somewhere else such as AWS S3, Netlify, etc.).